linkerd/linkerd/linkerd/docs/protocol-h2.md

 initialStreamWindowBytes | 64KB | Configures `SETTINGS_INITIAL_WINDOW_SIZE` on streams.
 maxFrameBytes | 16KB | Configures `SETTINGS_MAX_FRAME_SIZE` on new streams.
 maxHeaderListByts | none | Configures `SETTINGS_MAX_HEADER_LIST_SIZE` on new streams.
+forwardClientCert | false | Determines if client certificates are forwarded through the `x-forwarded-client-cert` header of a request.

 ## HTTP/2 Identifiers